nanoframework/nanoframework.github.io/content/stm32/flash-cube-programmer.md

 # How To Flash a target using STM32 Cube Programmer

-This is a guide on how to manually flash the firmware using STM32 Cube Programmer.
+This is a guide on how to manually flash the firmware using STM32CubeProgrammer utility.
+This utility replaces the ST-Link utility and may be required for some Windows 10 machines.

+You will need to use this utility to replace the boot loader on the STM32 chip.
+Once replaced, you can do all further firmware maintentance using the nanoFramework Firmware Flash tool (nanoff.exe).

 ## Install the tool

-1. Download the [STM32 Cube Programmer](https://www.st.com/en/development-tools/stm32cubeprog.html) from ST web site and install it in your development machine.
+1. Download the appropriate [STM32 Cube Programmer](https://www.st.com/en/development-tools/stm32cubeprog.html) from ST web site and install it in your development machine.

 ## Flash a JTAG connected board